crj341/nanoforce/README.md

+# Nanoforce
+## Release history:
+0.0.1 - Development

+0.0.2 - Packaging test

+0.0.3 - Initial stable release

+0.0.4 - Added dependenices to setup (numpy, scipy, easygui, plotly)

+0.0.5 - Updated README and added class/function descriptions

+0.0.6 - Updated README

-# Nanoforce - AFM Python Analysis Tutorial
+# Python AFM Analysis Tutorial
 This tutorial demonstrates the basics of the AFM python tools for data analysis.
-Currently the scripts are available as an offline file and can also be installed from PyPI using:
+Currently the scripts are available as an offline file or can be installed from PyPI using:
 ```
 pip install nanoforce
 ```